Best Social Media Sites for Job Searching

 Maximize Your Job Search on Social Media

 Networking is one of the most important components of job searching.
 In fact, the U.S. Bureau of Labor Statistics reports that 70% of all jobs are found through networking.
-According to the Society of Human Resource Management, at least 84% of employers are using social media as a recruitment tool with an additional 9% planning to do so in the future.
+Some surveys report even higher numbers.
+According to the Society of Human Resource Management, at least 84% of employers are using social media as a recruitment tool, with an additional 9% planning to do so.

 Social Networking Sites for Job Seekers

-LinkedIn, with 530 million current users, is considered the top spot for people looking for work.
-However, many users don't take the necessary steps to maximize their chances, including optimizing their profile, creating their network, joining groups, incorporating work samples, and accumulating endorsements.
+With 562 million current users, LinkedIn is considered the top spot for people looking for work.
+However, many users don't take the necessary steps to maximize their chances, including optimizing their profile, creating their network, joining groups, incorporating work samples, and accumulating recommendations and endorsements.
 Make sure that you reach out to first, second, and third-degree connections for information, advice, and introductions to hiring managers.
 Join professional groups related to your interests and contribute to discussions to enhance your visibility as a potential candidate.